Expanding Minimally Invasive Gynecologic Surgery Services

 Fibroid and Adenomyosis Program: Collaborative and Comprehensive

 One of Dr. Shin’s first priorities since her arrival has been to establish a Fibroid and Adenomyosis Program with a multidisciplinary collaboration among specialists in minimally invasive gynecologic surgery and interventional radiology.
-In addition to Dr. Shin, who serves as Co-Executive Director of the Program, the team includes minimally invasive gynecologic surgeons Tamatha B. Fenster, MD, Yelena Havryliuk, MD, and Kristen Pepin, MD, and vascular interventional radiologists Nicole Lamparello, MD, Kimberly L. Scherer, DO, and Marc Schiffman, MD – all of whom work closely together to offer patients a range of innovative therapies tailored to their specific condition, symptoms, and reproductive goals.
+In addition to Dr. Shin, the team includes minimally invasive gynecologic surgeons Tamatha B. Fenster, MD, Yelena Havryliuk, MD, and Kristen Pepin, MD, and vascular interventional radiologists Nicole Lamparello, MD, Kimberly L. Scherer, DO, and Marc Schiffman, MD – all of whom work closely together to offer patients a range of innovative therapies tailored to their specific condition, symptoms, and reproductive goals.

 “The Program creates a streamlined approach to improve access to all options for fibroid management while also considering patient convenience and specific goals,” adds Dr. Shin.
 “We help patients decide what the best option is for them and their health, lifestyle choices, and reproductive plans.
 This involves the collaboration among multiple specialties.
 For each patient that may need to undergo a complex treatment, including surgery, we meet as a group and discuss every aspect of care and come up with the best plan.
 That is what makes our program so special – every patient is going to get individualized care.”
-Dr. Lamparello, Chair of the Quality Improvement Committee, oversees monthly conferences to facilitate these discussions, review imaging findings, and monitor performance metrics.
+Dr. Lamparello oversees monthly conferences to facilitate these discussions, review imaging findings, and monitor performance metrics.

 Another unique feature of the Program is the capability to coordinate ultrasound and MRI appointments for the same day as the patient appointment, as well as telemedicine consultations.
 “These efforts are important and necessary to avoid multiple visits to the hospital during this unprecedented time when patient safety is our priority,” says Dr. Shin.